 1. Start with a great, high-quality photo reference

-It's important to draw our subject how it actually looks like and not how we THINK it looks like.
+It's important to draw our subject how it actually looks like in real life and not how we think it looks like.

 Find a list of my favorite free, quality image sites in my blog post titled:

 My Favorite Free Image Sites and Two Examples of References With Finished Illustrations